 - Must be an enrolled IU Southeast student

-- Have a minimum cumulative grade point average (GPA) of 2.5, with the exception of Business majors (2.7 GPA) and Criminology and Criminal Justice majors (2.8 GPA)
+- Have a minimum cumulative grade point average (GPA) of 2.5, with the exception of Business majors (2.7 GPA) and Informatics majors (3.0 GPA)

-- Have completed a minimum of 45 credit hours, or have attained second semester Sophomore status, with the exception of Informatics majors (at least junior status)
+- Have completed a minimum of 45 credit hours, or have attained second-semester Sophomore status, with the exception of Informatics majors (at least junior status)

 Internship Program Guidelines

 An internship may be a paid or unpaid experience and a student may earn from zero to six academic credit hours (depending on the number of hours worked).
 It is necessary for the internship to be registered through Career Development Center in order for it to appear on the student’s transcript.

 To be eligible for academic credit, internships must meet the following requirements: